H7M3Y/pitchor/README.md

 # note-detector
-Simple but highly useful music note detector
+Simple but highly useful music note detector with an aesthetical oneline appearance

+## Require
+libraries: numpy, pyaudio, aubio

+Also a microphone :)